conda/ceps/cep-incremental-repodata.md

 If the `.jlap` file represents part of a stream (earlier lines have been discarded) then the leading checksum is an intermediate checksum from that stream.
 Otherwise the leading checksum is all `0`'s.

-## Alternatives

-JSON Merge Patch is simpler but does not allow the `null` values occasionally used in `repodata.json`.

-Textual diff + patch would work, but `conda` needs the data and not the formatting.

-`zchunk` is a compression format used in Fedora, implemented in C. It splits files into independently compressed chunks, transferring changed chunks on update.
-It is generic on bytes.
-The server does not have to keep a history of older versions.

 ## Reference

 * JSON Patch https://datatracker.ietf.org/doc/html/rfc6902